E. T. Mohammed Basheer

 E. T. Muhammed Basheer speaking at the inauguration of the Bharat Nirman Public Information Campaign in Palakkad District on October 29, 2013.

-E. T. Mohammed Basheer (born 1 July 1946) is an Indian politician and social worker who serves as the Member of Parliament from Ponnani Parliament Constituency of the Indian state Kerala.
+E. T. Mohammed Basheer (born 1 July 1946) is an Indian politician and social worker who serves as the Member of Parliament from Malappuram Parliament Constituency of the Indian state Kerala.

 Basheer was first elected to Kerala Legislative Assembly in 1985.
-He served as the Kerala state Education Minister (1991–96 and 2001–06) under K. Karunakaran, A. K. Antony and Oommen Chandy.
+He served as a Cabinet Minister in various ministries of the Government of Kerala.
+He served as the Minister for Education (1991–96 and 2001–06) under K. Karunakaran, A. K. Antony and Oommen Chandy.
 He has been a member of Parliament from 2009 (three terms, 2009, 2014 and 2019).

 Basheer is the National Organising Secretary and Kerala State Party Secretary of Indian Union Muslim League.
 He also leads the League in Lok Sabha (the Lower House).

 Life and career

-Baheer was born on 1 July 1946 to E. T. Moosakutty and Fathima at Mapram, Vazhakkad, in present-day Malappuram District.
+Basheer was born on 1 July 1946 to E. T. Moosakutty and Fathima at Mapram, Vazhakkad, in present-day Malappuram District.
 He entered politics through Muslim Students Federation (M. S. F.), the student wing of Indian Union Muslim League.

 He later served as the Kondotty Mandalam Committee President, Malappuram District Committee Secretary and State Secretariat Member of Indian Union Muslim League.

 He is married to Rukhiya Basheer.